louisjeon/louisjeon/README.md

 # Hello!
-I'm an NLP researcher with interest in topics like
+I'm an NLP researcher with interest in certain topics.
 - #### Inner workings of transformers
 - #### Recent improvements in LLM architectures
 - #### Efficient training at scale